What Is the Best Vegetable Juicer?

 Blenders versus Juice Extractors

-Depending on how you answered the previous questions, your next step before investing money into a vegetable juicer is to first understand the advantages and disadvantages to buying either a blender or juicer.
+Depending on how you answered the previous questions, your next step before investing money into a vegetable juicer is to first understand the advantages and disadvantages to buying either a blender or vegetable juicer.

 With so many misleading advertisements and false claims surrounding the debate, don’t allow yourself to be susceptible to false advertisements.
 Choose one side or choose both.
 Both blending and juice extractors promote amazing health benefits.